Skip to main content

 Challenge

 RelCare is Hitachi Energy's digital platform for managing the maintenance of power substation assets like transformers, circuit breakers, and protective relays.
 The existing interface presented dense engineering data in flat, scrollable card layouts with no hierarchy.
-Field engineers and maintenance managers struggled to quickly identify which assets needed attention, buried under screens of raw characteristics and N/A values.
+Field engineers and maintenance managers struggled to quickly identify which assets needed attention, buried under screens of raw characteristics and void values.

 Solution